qzhang503/proteoQ/README.md

 ```

 ### Correlation plots
-The documentation from this point on is under construction...
+The documentation from this point on is under construction; nevertheless, interactive R scripts are made available for now.

 Correlations of both intensity and log2FC will be performed.

 ```{r Peptide corr, eval = FALSE}
 # Correlation plots of peptide data